-Living Machines activities cover a wide range of topics including:
+Living Machines activities include a wide range of topics:

-• Biomimetic robots and their component technologies (sensors, actuators, processors) that can intelligently interact with their environments.
+• Biomimetic robots and their component technologies that can intelligently interact with their environments.

 • Biomimetic computers—neuromimetic emulations of the physiological basis of intelligent behaviour.